 Is this article here a bulletproof way for you to not experience any of the mentioned problems?
 No. But you will get the instructions on how to minimize those effects.
-So you can adapt to the lenses as easy as you can.
-In order, to avoid the mentioned problems as good as possible we start with the easiest thing in the beginning.
+So you can adapt to the lenses as easily as you can.
+In order, to avoid the mentioned problems as well as possible we start with the easiest thing in the beginning.

 In the next part of the article, we will discuss problems with your progressive glasses that may arise if they are already made and they just sit poorly in your face.

 Troubleshooting Problems in Progressives Due to a Poorly Fit Frame